Flier (fish)

-The flier (Centrarchus macropterus) is a species of freshwater ray-finned fish, a sunfish from the family Centrarchidae which is endemic to the southern United States of America.
+The flier (Centrarchus macropterus) is a species of freshwater ray-finned fish, a sunfish from the family Centrarchidae which is endemic to the southern United States.
 It is the only species in the monospecific genus Centrarchus.
 A Second World War United States Navy submarine was named the USS Flier after this fish.

 Description

 The flier is a small, strongly compressed species of sunfish which has a moderately sized, oblique mouth.
 The dorsal fin has 11–13 spines and 12–14 soft rays while the anal fin has 7–8 spines and 13–15 soft rays.
 It has a lateral line and the scales are ctenoid.
 The flanks have a scattering of dark spots, the underside is pale, and the upperparts are olive in color.
 There is a vertical dark line through the eye which continues below the eye in what has been described as a "teardrop".
 Fish of a standard length less than around 45 mm have an obvious dark eyespot, or ocellus, which has a reddish margin on the soft part of the dorsal fin.
 The pectoral and pelvic fins are dusky with paler reticulations.
 The maximum total length recorded is 29.2 cm but they are more commonly around 13 cm and the maximum published weight is 1.35 pounds.